-- Once the velocity adjustment screw is turned clockwise all the way, it only functions for six turns in the counterclockwise direction.
-Although it may turn more than six revolutions, it only functions for the first six revolutions. - 2.
-Once the recock adjustment screw is turned clockwise all the way, it only functions for one and a half (1&1/2) turns maximum in the counterclockwise direction.
-Although it may turn more than one and a half revolutions, it only functions for the first one and a half revolutions.
-Under normal circumstances the RECOCK valve should never be adjusted more than 1 1/2 turns from being all the way in!
+- Once the velocity adjustment screw is turned clockwise all the way, it only functions for four turns in the counterclockwise direction.
+Although it may turn more than six revolutions, it only functions for the first four revolutions. - Remember 3 and 1 - 2.
+Once the recock adjustment screw is turned clockwise all the way, it only functions for one and one-half (1-1/2) turns maximum in the counterclockwise direction.
+Although it may turn more than one and one-half revolutions, it only functions for the first one and one-half revolutions.
+Under normal circumstances, the RECOCK valve should never be adjusted more than 11⁄2 of a turn from being all the way in!

 If either of the screws protrudes out of the side of the gun, they have been turned out too far and have lost their ability to affect the performance of the gun, and it is possible that they could fall out of the gun.
-If the VELOCITY jet and the RECOCK jet are screwed all the way out, then your mainspring tension adjustment is probably screwed all the way in.
+If the velocity jet and the RECOCK jet are screwed all the way out, then your mainspring tension adjustment is probably screwed all the way in.
 This will result in the premature deterioration of the gun, poor performance and efficiency (if it works at all), and a very disappointing day.
 Go back to GETTING STARTED.
-Remember. you are shooting gelatin capsules filled with paint, not shattering concrete or driving 16-penny nails!
+Remember, You are shooting gelatin capsules filled with paint-not shattening concrete or driving 16-penny nails!

 If opening the jets all the way is the only way that you can make the gun function-something is wrong!
-Call Indian Creek Design, Inc., at (208)468-0446 before proceeding further.
+Call Indian Creek Design, Inc., at (208)888-6130 before proceeding further.